How to apply for a mortgage in 5 steps

 Mortgage underwriting

-The underwriting process consists of your mortgage lender reviewing your application and verifying your income, assets, debt, and property details.
-Once verification is complete, you’ll receive final approval on your loan application.
+During the underwriting process, your mortgage lender reviews your application and verifies your income, assets, debt, and property details.
+Once verification is complete and everything checks out, you’ll receive final approval on your loan application.
 For the borrower, no action may be required at this step unless the lender has any specific questions or needs additional documents.

 Underwriting can take several days to several weeks.
 Once complete, you’re cleared to close on your loan.
 Closing usually happens a few days after you’re cleared.
 Borrowers will receive either a call or an email stating that their mortgage loan has been approved.
 The good news will usually come from a loan officer.